Monitored Markov Decision Processes

 In a preliminary work published in Algorithms, we presented a novel approach that (1) plans exploration actions far into the future by using a long-term visitation count, and (2) decouples exploration and exploitation by learning a separate function assessing the exploration value of the actions.

-In our NeurIPS paper, we proposed a novel framework to pre-train and transfer exploration in a task-agnostic manner.
+In a NeurIPS paper, we proposed a novel framework to pre-train and transfer exploration in a task-agnostic manner.
 The agent first learns to explore across many environments, driven only by a novel intrinsic rewards and without any extrinsic goal.
 Later on, the agent transfers the learned exploration policy to better explore new environments when solving tasks.
 The key idea of our framework is that there are two components of exploration: (1) an agent-centric component encouraging exploration of unseen parts of the environment based on an agent's belief; (2) an environment-centric component encouraging exploration of inherently interesting objects.

 The results of our approach were extremely promising, and open several avenues of research.
 Is there a universal formulation of intrinsic curiosity and interestingness?
 How important are state representation to learn / transfer exploration policies?
 Can we use out-of-domain data — e.g., collected from the internet — to train exploration policy?